 In addition, in order for a transaction to be a Covered Transaction for purposes of this policy, the transaction must meet the following criteria:

-If merchants are shipping a their product(s), the merchant must ship via a carrier that issues tracking numbers and reliable shipping documentation, retain such tracking numbers and relevant shipping documentation on file, and provide such tracking numbers and shipping documentation to Bolt upon request to help Bolt fight chargebacks; and
+- If merchants are shipping their product(s), the merchant must ship via a carrier that issues tracking numbers and reliable shipping documentation, retain such tracking numbers and relevant shipping documentation on file, and provide such tracking numbers and shipping documentation to Bolt upon request to help Bolt fight chargebacks;

 If the transaction does not meet the criteria described above, the transaction is not a Covered Transaction and the merchant is solely responsible for resolving the issue and providing any required chargeback.

-Bolt is not responsible for transactions where the cardholder does not dispute whether they authorized a payment but has disputed a transaction for some other reason.
-For example, excluded transactions may include but are not limited to:
+Bolt is not responsible or liable for costs associated with transactions where the cardholder does not dispute whether they authorized a payment but has disputed a transaction for some other reason (“Excluded Transactions“).
+For example, Excluded Transactions may include but are not limited to:

-Product discrepancy - Cardholder claims product is not what they ordered or expected.
+- Product discrepancy or defect – Cardholder claims product is not what they ordered or expected.

-Other merchant errors – Poor customer service, unwanted recurring payments, authorization errors, or faulty product fulfillment
+- Other merchant errors – Poor customer service, unwanted recurring payments, authorization errors, or faulty product fulfillment, etc.

 Additionally, Bolt is not responsible for:

-Upon verification by Bolt that a transaction is a Covered Transaction eligible for chargeback pursuant to this policy, Bolt will notify the merchant and the cardholder and Bolt will issue a chargeback directly to the cardholder for the total amount that was charged pursuant to the applicable Covered Transaction.
+Upon verification by Bolt that a transaction is a Covered Transaction eligible for chargeback pursuant to this policy, Bolt will issue a chargeback directly to the cardholder for the total amount that was charged pursuant to the applicable Covered Transaction.
 The chargeback may take up to 10 business days to transfer to the cardholder’s account.
 Once issued, a chargeback is the merchant and the cardholder’s sole and exclusive remedy against Bolt for the applicable Covered Transaction.